 Number of completed homes last year is highest in a decade

-Figures from Central Statistics Office show total number of completed dwellings up 18%
+Total number of completed dwellings up 18 per cent, CSO figures show

 During the final quarter of 2019, more than four out of five new dwelling completions were in urban areas.

-The number of completed homes reached its highest in a decade last year, with the number of apartments jumping almost 60 per cent compared with the year before, figures from the Central Statistics Office show.
+The number of completed homes reached its highest in a decade in the Republic last year, with the number of apartments jumping almost 60 per cent compared with the year before, figures from the Central Statistics Office show.

-Overall, there were 6,450 new homes completed during the final quarter of the year, compared with 5,445 completions during the same period the year before.
+Overall, 6,450 new homes were completed during the final quarter of the year, compared with 5,445 completions during the same period the year before.
 That equates to an increase of 18.5 per cent.

 The increase in the fourth quarter brought the total number of new home completions last year to 21,241, which was an increase of 18.3 per cent on the 17,952 built in 2018.